 There are over 3000 varieties of quinoa with the white, red and black varieties being the most common.
-Quinoa can be used as a rice or pasta substitute, rolled into flour and ground into flakes.
+Quinoa can be used as a white rice or pasta substitute, rolled into flour and ground into flakes.
 It is as versatile as it is good for you.

 Is Quinoa Healthy?

 The Incas called quinoa "the mother grain" and believed that quinoa was sacred.
 When you consider its high nutrient content, health benefits, versatility and flavor it's easy to understand why.

 Quinoa is an excellent source of manganese, magnesium, folate and nine essential amino acids.
 It's high in fiber, a complete protein and includes healthy fats.
 It's also gluten free.
 Quinoa truly is a superfood.